-Many ecommerce businesses get their start by selling on Amazon, which offers a user-friendly platform and nearly instant gratification.
+Many ecommerce businesses start by selling on Amazon, which offers a user-friendly platform and nearly instant gratification.
 But once they’re in, it’s easy to favor sales over back-office management and accounting.

 So when it comes to accounting for Amazon sellers, success is all about building a solid foundation that ensures accuracy and tax compliance with state and local regulations.
-Luckily, getting started isn’t difficult, especially when you have tools that connect Amazon and QuickBooks or another bookkeeping software.
+Luckily, getting started is easy, especially when you have tools that connect Amazon and QuickBooks or another bookkeeping software.

 Explore this quick guide to accounting for Amazon sellers, and discover more about what it means to build a foundation, stay accurate, and maintain tax compliance.